SDAT - Stopping Domestic Abuse Together

-Village Primary Academy is part of a project called Operation Encompass.
+Village Primary Academy is part of a project called Stopping Domestic Abuse Together.
 The initiative has been designed to provide early reporting of any domestic abuse incidents that occur outside school, which might have an impact on a child in school.
 This is communicated through a secure email to school following an incident.

 The project ensures that at least one member of the school staff, known as the Key Adult, is available to liaise with children's services and the police and to use the information that has been shared, in confidence.

 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.

 The Key Adult at Village Primary Academy is Mr Jefferies

 If we receive a SDAT notification we will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.